jacobkap/crimebythenumbers/docs/geocoding.md

 #> [1] "75%209th%20Ave,%20New%20York,%20NY%2010011"
 ```

 It works so we can use the code to fix the address before putting it in the URL.
 To avoid having very long lines of code, we can break down the code into smaller pieces.
 We want to use `paste()` to combine the parts of the URL with the address and have that as the input in `fromJSON()`.
 Let's do that in two steps.
-First we do the `paste()`, saving it in an object we can call *url*, and then use *url* as our input in `fromJSON()`.
+First, we do the `paste()`, saving it in an object we can call *url*, and then use *url* as our input in `fromJSON()`.
 Since we do not want spaces in the URL, we need to set the `sep` parameter in `paste()` to "".

 ```r